-2. Limited Redisclosure to Independent Auditors and to Entities Associated with Grievance Procedures and Judicial Proceedings agents, owners, or PHAs pursuant to HUD Inspector General audit requirements for the sole purpose of performing an audit of whether these HUD authorized entities verified tenants' employment and/or income and calculated the subsidy and rent correctly.
+2. Limited Redisclosure to Independent Auditors and to Entities Associated with Grievance Procedures and Judicial Proceedings

+HUD requests limited redisclosure of written reports containing NDNH information to certain approved independent auditors hired by the management agents, owners, or PHAs pursuant to HUD Inspector General audit requirements for the sole purpose of performing an audit of whether these HUD-authorized entities verified tenants' employment or income and calculated the subsidy and rent correctly.